Home

 Thomas registered for the World War I military draft in 1918, and stated his occupation as mine laborer for the Atlas Coke Company at Helen

 On Feb.
-4, 1926, at age 29, Thomas married Anna J. DZiak (1908-1992), the daughter of Emory and Anna (Trembach) DZiak.
-They had a son Thomas and a daughter Theresa, but tragically, the son died in infancy.
+4, 1926, at age 29, Thomas was joined in holy matrimonial union with 21-year-old Anna J. DZiak (1908-1992), the daughter of Emory and Anna (Trembach) DZiak.

 As young parents, Thomas and Anna resided in the patch town of Helen, Fayette County.
 The patches were built as inexpensive worker-housing by coal companies, and often their construction was of poor quality.
-Thomas is seen at right, standing in front of the house which appears to be on a foundation made of field stones.
+Thomas is seen here, standing in front of the house which appears to be on a foundation made of field stones.
 One day the Minerds' house began to collapse.
 Daughter Theresa, writing in our 1999 Coal, Coke & Steel reunion booklet, said:

 Dad was at work in the mine when the house we lived in began shifting and caving in on one corner.
 When my Mom realized what was happening, she got me (an infant) out of the baby crib then tried to open the door to get out but it wouldn't budge.
 She then went to the window and fortunately men were doing road work nearby so she yelled and pounded on the window to get their attention.
 They came running and got us out.